zJairO/zJairO/README.md

 Software dev who enjoys the focus and logic behind every line of code I write.
 Love to program anything, learn stuff every day and be part of open source community.

+I code in C++, JavaScript, Php, Python and just about any language I find right for the project and exciting.
+At some point in the past, I was a happy systems engineer also accepting managerial roles, but things change as time goes on, just like our taste.
+Today I prefer to focus on my main fields of interest: Web Applications, Internet of Things and DevOps.

 # Knowledge

 ## Code